How many of us kick-off the New Year with a resolution list that looks like this?

 Emotional Well Being

-- Instead of trying to create huge changes in your emotional behavior, instead identify the stressors or situations that set you off.
-Then you can avoid those situations or create a plan to better deal with them.
+- Instead of trying to create huge changes in your emotional behavior, identify the stressors or situations that set you off so you can avoid those situations or create a plan to better deal with them.

 - Set your personal and professional boundaries and learn to simply say, “No”.
 Resolve to say “No” when appropriate without guilt or second thoughts.